ChingChien/Test/README.md

 # Python Style Guide

 ## Introduction
-Python is the a scripting language used at.
+Python is the a scripting language used at Surfline.
 This style guide is a list of dos and don'ts for Python programs.
 In particular, it is based on [PEP 0008](https://www.python.org/dev/peps/pep-0008/) and the practice guide of [Google Python style guide](https://google.github.io/styleguide/pyguide.html).

 In overall, *readability* and *consistency* are the keys for Python developers, in coding